Home » Recipe Index » Chinese Recipes » Easy Ground Pork with Tofu and Shrimp – Mun Tahu

 STEP 1.
 Prepare the ingredients.
 Put the wok on the stove.
 Heat some cooking oil.

-Photo collage of sauteeing the garlic, pork, and tofu.
+Photo collage of sauteeing the garlic, pork, and tofu for ground pork tofu stir fry.

-Photo collage of stir frying and adding sauce.
+Photo collage of stir frying and adding sauce for ground pork tofu stir fry.

 STEP 3.
-Put oyster sauce, fish sauce, and mushroom powder.
+Pour in oyster sauce, fish sauce, and mushroom powder.
 Stir to let the seasoning coat the ground pork and shrimps evenly (Image 4).

 STEP 4.
 Pour in some water (Image 5).
-Add cornstarch slurry to thicken the broth (image 6, 7).
+Add cornstarch slurry to thicken the broth (Images 6, 7).
 Let it simmer for a while until the broth thickens.

 Pro Tips